Cranberry & Brie Tartines

 - They are a crowd pleaser!

-When it comes to holiday cooking, we all know it's helpful to have a few items that tick all of these boxes on the menu.
+When it comes to planning a holiday menu, we all know it's helpful to have a few items that tick all of these boxes.
 So we wanted to share a few tartine ideas that you can serve your guests this holiday season.

 The recipe below is one we recently shared as a team at the Bakehouse, but if this Thanksgiving-themed tartine doesn't suit you, continue reading for other ideas!